 Know the rules

-Most art and history museums strictly prohibit touching art pieces and artifacts, eating and drinking inside the gallery, and may also prohibit use of cameras.
+Most art and history museums strictly prohibit touching art pieces and artefacts, eating and drinking inside the gallery, and may also prohibit use of cameras.
 Though most science museums are interactive and provide a more exploratory experience, they still do have certain rules that they implement.
 Always ask what the rules are prior to visiting a museum so you can discuss these rules with the children at home.

 While at the museum: